simplehostingserverd/truckingweight/NODE_VERSION_GUIDE.md

 ## ⚠️ Critical: Node.js 20.x Required

-The Cosmo Exploit Group LLC Weight Management System is specifically designed for **Node.js 20.x**.
+The Cargo Scale Pro Inc Weight Management System is specifically designed for **Node.js 20.x**.
 Using other versions (especially newer ones like 24.x) may cause compatibility issues.

 ## 🔍 Check Your Current Version